bassman5/maven-concordion-reporting-plugin/README.md

         </plugins>
     </build>

-This will create the concordion files in target/concordion
+This will create the Concordion files in target/concordion

 Then just add the following in the reporting section
 ----------------------------------------------------